aicoding-caret/caret/caret-docs/experiments/backup-protocol-markdown.md

 <general_guidelines>
 This protocol ensures safe modification of Cline original files while maintaining ability to merge upstream changes.

-The .cline backup format allows easy identification and recovery of original content.

-Never skip backup - it prevents merge conflicts and enables safe experimentation.
+The `.cline` backup format is deprecated.
+Use git for recovery and keep changes traceable via CARET MODIFICATION comments.
 </general_guidelines>